Git, SSH, and GPG¶

 ssb cv25519 2023-11-04 [E] [expires: 2025-08-03]

-. - This is your key ID.
-(Note: There may be a prefix, using
+is your private key ID.
+(Note: There may be a prefix, using /

 git config --global --unset gpg.format